ccontrols/component-controls/integrations/storybook/README.md

 -   We wanted to allow component-controls to function both as a full replacement to the addon docs, as well as alongside the addon docs.
 -   Componnet-controls uses it's own instrumenters and loaders for both CSF and MDX formats and usually provides more meta information to the componnets ()

-## Limitations
+### Limitations

--   Initial version handles only react apps.
-This will be improvedin further versions.
+-   Initial version is only for `react` apps.
+More frameworks are on the roadmap.
 -   Only handles the CSF and MDX stories format.
-The storeisOf API is not supported and there are currenlt no plans to support it.
+The storeisOf API is not supported and there are currently no plans to support it.
--   The Storybook MDX format is a bit of a letdown as it uses a proprietary format that we will replace in due time with a portable [frontmatter](https://www.gatsbyjs.org/docs/mdx/markdown-syntax/#frontmatter--mdx-example) stories format, similar to the CSF format.
+-   The Storybook MDX format is a bit of a letdown as it uses a proprietary format that will be replaced in due time with a portable [frontmatter](https://www.gatsbyjs.org/docs/mdx/markdown-syntax/#frontmatter--mdx-example) stories format, similar to the CSF format.

 # Storybook